 The following key tools serve as the building blocks for our Sustainable Chemistry Program:

-- bluesign® is the world's leading system for managing the environmental and human health impacts of textile manufacturing.
-In 2008, REI became one of the first North American brand partners to this Swiss-based organization.
+bluesign® is the world's leading system for managing the environmental and human health impacts of textile manufacturing.
 Rather than solely focusing on testing finished items, the bluesign® system eliminates or tightly controls hazardous chemicals at each step of the production process.
 The system also addresses energy efficiency, water use, worker health and safety, and air and water emissions throughout the supply chain.

 REI is voluntarily eliminating from our products certain potentially hazardous substances that may be found in outdoor performance products where we believe safer, effective alternatives exist.
 In instances where alternatives are limited, such as those outlined below, we proceed cautiously while working to identify and develop better options.

-- Durable Water Repellents (DWR): Concerns about the toxicity and environmental persistence of certain durable water repellents (DWR) is driving a transition in the industry.
+Durable Water Repellents (DWR): Concerns about the toxicity and environmental persistence of certain durable water repellents is driving a transition in the industry.
 As of 2019 product lines, REI has eliminated DWR treatments that contain long-chain PFAS from our supply chain.
-Use of short-chain PFAS alternatives is a positive stepping stone while we explore non-fluorinated alternatives, which we believe will eventually provide the best balance of performance and environmental stewardship.
+We use short-chain PFAS alternatives where viable alternatives do not yet exist, and we continue to explore non-fluorinated alternatives, which we believe will eventually provide the best balance of performance and environmental stewardship.

 A growing body of research indicates that every time we wash our clothes, thousands of microscopic fibers are released into the wastewater and can build up in waterways.
 REI is working to better understand this issue and how we and the apparel and textiles industries can address it.
 To that end, REI and a handful of leading outdoor brands are supporting research led by Ocean Wise, a Canadian nonprofit focused on protecting the world's oceans.
-We will use our findings to identify opportunities to design products in a way that reduces microfiber shedding.
+We will continue to monitor the latest research with the intention of better understanding how to design products in a way that reduces microfiber shedding.